RonaldLePape/DEVOPS_DSTI_Project/README.md

 ## GitLab pipeline:

-The pipelineand its 3 stages is described in the .gitlab-ci.yml at the root of the repository.
+The pipeline and its 3 stages are described in .gitlab-ci.yml file at the root of the repository.
 Below is a view of 3 pipeline executions.
 When the project is pushed to the "master" branch, all 3 stages are run in  sequence (Test, Build, Deply).
 For a push to any other branch, only the Test stage is run.
 This ensure that test versions are not deployed in AWS.

 - The 3 stages are defined at the beginning of .gitlab-ci.yaml file: